Critical dynamics of the directed percolation with L\'evy-driven temporally quenched disorder: Result

+In this section, we measured the critical exponents $\alpha, \theta, \tilde{z}$ based on the dynamic scaling rate of the absorption phase transition.
+Furthermore, we validated the accuracy of the critical point and critical exponents using the data collapse method.

-We used this power law to accurately determine the critical point for different values of $\beta$, as $\rho(t)$ exhibits power-law deviations when the transfer probability $p$ deviates from $P_c$.
-To minimize random errors and accurately determine the critical exponent $ \alpha$, we conducted extensive simulations at $ \beta = 1.2$ and $p = 0.6140$.
-As shown in Fig. \ref{f_5}, we generated five sets of $20000$ clusters with system sizes of $ 10^4 \times 10^5$ and repeated the simulations $100$ times to average the results.
-The final measured value of $ \alpha$ was stable at $ \alpha = 0.181(7)$ .
-The measurements for $ \alpha$ at different $ \beta$ values are summarized in Table \ref{table1}.
+In full-seed condition MC simulations, the time evolution of the particle density at the critical point is described by equation(\ref{e_7}).
+We used this power law to accurately determine the critical point for different values of $\beta$, as $\rho(t)$ exhibits power-law deviations when the conditional probability $p$ deviates from $p_c$.
+To minimize random errors and accurately determine the critical exponent $\alpha$, we conducted extensive simulations at $\beta = 1.2$ and $p = 0.2584$.
+As shown in Fig.~\ref{f_4}(b), we generated five sets of $200$ clusters with system sizes of $ 10^4 \times 10^5$ and repeated the simulations $5$ times to average the results.
+The final measured value of $ \alpha$ was stable at $ \alpha = 0.178(9)$.

+The reliability of these measurements is highlighted in Fig.~\ref{a4}(a) of Appendix A, where five independent measurements of $\alpha$ show minimal standard deviations.
+Complementing this density analysis, the critical point and exponent $\alpha$ are cross-validated via the finite-size scaling law (\ref{e_13}).
+Fig.~\ref{f_5}(a) and (b) display the temporal evolution of particle density and the corresponding data collapse across different system sizes.
+A high-quality collapse is achieved by tuning the dynamic exponent to $z=1.58(6)$, verifying the accuracy of the parameters.
+Additionally, panel (a) clearly visualizes the reduction of finite-size effects in the regime $L > t^{1/z}$.
-Unlike the homogeneous initial condition simulation, under one active particle initial conditions, as described in Sec.\uppercase\expandafter{\romannumeral2}, the average total particle number $ \langle N(t) \rangle $ and mean squared displacement $ \langle R^2(t) \rangle $ follow the equation of (\ref{13}).

-To reduce finite-size effects, we fixed the initial active seed at the center of the system and used periodic boundary conditions.
-The preliminary measurement results for the average particle number are shown in Fig. \ref{f_6}, with a system size of $ 10^4 $, $100,000$ time steps, and $2000$ samples for averaging.
-When $ \beta = 1.2 $ and $ p = 0.6140 $, the fitted value for $ \theta $ was $ 0.313(2) $.
-When $ p $ deviates from $ 0.6140 $, we observe significant power-law deviations.
-Under the same system settings and statistical averages, we measured the mean square displacement $R^2(t)$ of the initially active seed, and the power law fitting results are shown in Fig. \ref{f_7}.
-The measured values of $ \theta $ and $2/z$ for different $ \beta $ values are summarized in Table \ref{table1}.
+Unlike the full seed simulation, under one active particle initial conditions, as described in Sec.\uppercase\expandafter{\romannumeral3}, the average total particle number $N(t)$ and mean squared displacement $R^2(t)$ follow the relations(\ref{e_14}).
+We fixed the initial active seed at the center of the system and used periodic boundary conditions.
+The sufficiency of the current system size ($L=10^4$) is evidenced by the single-seed cluster growth process shown in Fig.~\ref{a4}(b) of Appendix A, where diffusion fronts rarely encounter the boundaries.
+Notably, this localized growth structure is a ubiquitous characteristic of the critical state.
+The preliminary measurement results for the average particle number are shown in Fig.~\ref{f_6}(a), with a system size of $ 10^4 $, $100,000$ time steps, and $2000$ samples for averaging.
+When $ \beta = 1.2 $ and $ p = 0.2584 $, the fitted value for $ \theta $ was $0.306(5)$.
+When $p$ deviates from $ 0.2584 $, we observe significant power-law deviations.